 Why the Concept Matters

-Understanding beneficial ownership helps organizations assess who they are actually dealing with, rather than relying only on surface-level information.
+Understanding beneficial ownership helps organizations assess who they are actually dealing with.

 Common Misunderstandings

-- “It is the same as legal ownership.”
+- Not always the same as legal ownership